dranaivo/unet-segmentation/README.md

 **Install**

-Inside of the `root` directory, execute :
+First clone the repository.
+Then, inside of the `root` directory, execute :
 ```bash
 # Minimal setup
 pip install .